jacano1969/moodle-local_ual_db_process/README.txt

-This Moodle plugin processes data from an external database to ensuure it is in a suitable form for the 'Enhanced Database Enrolment' plugin.
+This Moodle plugin processes data from an external database to ensure it is in a suitable form for the 'Enhanced Database Enrolment' plugin.
 This plug-in forms part of the University of the Arts London (UAL) Moodle project.